Published on: 3 January 2017 | Last updated: 12 January 2020

 So far as I know, there are no hostels on this section of the route.

 I stayed at:

-all good choices, but there were a number of other attractive-looking sites along the way.
+all good choices, and in addition, there are a number of other attractive-looking sites along the way.

 Transport and services

 There’s a railway line between Landeck and Innsbruck with a station near Imst.
 The nearest station on the Italian side of the border is at Mals (Malles).

 If you feel like taking a break, there’s a choice of bus services: the 210 Postbus runs twice a day (in each direction) between Landeck-Zams Bahnhof and Nauders.
 This is a Postbus service with a trailer that can take 18 bikes.
 In addition, there are services to Martina (Martina cunfin) where you can get a 273 SAD bus to Nauders (SAD is the regional transport company for the Südtirol in Italy).

 In 2019 the bike ticket for the Landeck-Nauders service cost 5€, and you could buy it on the bus.
 I don’t know what the cost for the 270 bus.
 There is no booking system for these buses.